Mjz86/C_colon/mcc.md

  - `dllinline` on function :
- the function is assumed to have the highest priority,and therefore is inlined. however if the function address is anything other than the right one during a call or a capture of its address, its an implicit violation of contract. similarly, the interposition load occurs to check the contract, and conceptually if the contract failed we would have just used a dynamic call , but the important distinction is that we didn't , because of the violation ending the control flow through that path.
+ the function is assumed to have the highest priority,and therefore is inlined. however if the function address is anything other than the right one during a call or a capture of its address, its an implicit violation of contract. similarly, the interposition load occurs to check the contract, and conceptually if the contract failed we would have just used a dynamic call , but the important distinction is that we did not , because of the violation ending the control flow through that path.
  - `dllinline` on objects :
  the object is assumed to be have the highest priority. however if the address observed is different, its an implicit violation of contract.